lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-SCHCCOAP title='rule scope for CoAP'}

 {{Fig-SCHCCOAP}} shows some examples for CoAP architecture and the SCHC rule's scope.

-A rule can cover all headers from IPv6 to CoAP, in which case SCHC C/D is performed at the device and at the LPWAN boundary.
-If an end-to-end encryption mechanisms is used between the device and the application, CoAP MAY be compressed independently of the other layers.
+In the first example, a rule compresses all headers from IPv6 to CoAP.
+In this case, SCHC C/D is performed at the device and at the LPWAN boundary.

+In the second example, an end-to-end encryption mechanisms is used between the device and the application.
+CoAP is compressed independently of the other layers.
 The rule ID and the compression residue are encrypted using a mechanism such as DTLS.
 Only the other end can decipher the information.
 Layers below may also be compressed using other SCHC rules (this is out of the scope of this document).

-OSCORE {{I-D.ietf-core-object-security}} can also define 2 rules to compress the CoAP message.
-A first rule focuses on the inner header and is end to end, a second rule may compress the outer header and the layers below.
-SCHC C/D for inner header is done by both ends, SCHC C/D for outer header and other headers is done between the device and the LPWAN boundary.
+In the third example, OSCORE {{I-D.ietf-core-object-security}} is used.
+2 rulesets are used to compress the CoAP message.
+A first ruleset focuses on the inner header and is end to end, a second ruleset compresses the outer header and the layers below.
+SCHC C/D for inner header is done by both ends, and SCHC C/D for outer header and other headers is done between the device and the LPWAN boundary.